sadlycryingbird/personal-portfolio/README.md

 open http://localhost:3000
 ```
 ## Project Status
-This portfolio is still a work in progress.
-More features and improvements will be added over time.
+This portfolio is currently in production.
+However, more features and improvements will be added over time.

 Feel free to contribute or provide feedback!